Edgar Ray Killen: Murders

 The students persuaded Killen to do his only taped interview (to that point) about the murders.
 The tape showed Killen competent, aware, and clinging to his segregationist views.
 The student-teacher team found more potential witnesses, created a website, lobbied the United States Congress, and focused national media attention on reopening the case.
-Carolyn Goodman (psychologist), the mother of one of the victims, called them "super heroes".
+Carolyn Goodman, the mother of one of the victims, called them "super heroes".

 The film Mississippi Burning is related to the murders.